As a first-time Seller, there’s a LOT you need to know. And do.

 Day 3: Talk to Your Mortgage Lender

-Didn’t expect to see this in a First Time Sellers Guide, did you?
+Didn’t expect to see this in a First Time Seller Guide, did you?

 Talk to the bank or lender who currently holds your mortgage.
-Ask about about:
+Ask about:

 - Mortgage portability – It’s unlikely that the closing date of the sale of your existing home will match the end of the term on your mortgage.
 For example, three years ago, you took out a 5-year mortgage at 2.8% and still owe $600,000.
 Are you able to take the $600K mortgage at that rate for two years and apply it to a new home purchase?
 What if you now need an $800K mortgage and interest rates are 3.5%?
 (Pro tip: most traditional banks allow you to port your mortgage for 90 days and ‘blend-and-extend’.
 They essentially combine the $600K mortgage for the remaining two years at 2.8% and add in the $200K at 3.5%.)